Numerical cognition

 Methods in Numerical Cognition Workshop

-Researchers working in the field of numerical cognition often have a hard time to find the ideal methods that fit the research aim best and also please the reviewers.
-Some methods are less known, some of them are debated, and consequences of some methods are not studied yet.
-For example, how should the subitizing range be calculated, how should the visual features of non-symbolic stimuli be controlled, how should the counting knowledge of preschoolers be measured?
+Researchers working in the field of numerical cognition often have a hard time finding the ideal methods that fit the research aim best and also please the reviewers.
+Some methods are less known, some of them are debated, and the consequences of some methods are not studied yet.
+For example, how should the subitizing range be calculated, how should the visual features of non-symbolic stimuli be controlled, and how should the counting knowledge of preschoolers be measured?

 Read more